CLIMP: Contrastive Language-Image Mamba Pretraining: Related Work

 \section{Related Work}

 \textbf{Contrastive Vision-Language Learning.} CLIP~\cite{radford2021learning} marked a paradigm shift in vision-language learning by demonstrating that models trained on large-scale image-text pairs can achieve remarkable zero-shot transfer capabilities.
 It learns a joint embedding space where semantically similar images and texts are mapped close together, enabling open-vocabulary recognition without task-specific fine-tuning.
 Following CLIP's success, numerous works have sought to improve upon its framework.
 OpenCLIP~\cite{cherti2023reproducible} provides an open-source reproduction with reproducible scaling laws, training models on datasets such as LAION-400M~\cite{laion400m} and LAION-2B~\cite{schuhmann2022laion}.
 SigLIP~\cite{zhai2023sigmoid} replaces the softmax-based contrastive loss with a pairwise sigmoid loss, improving memory efficiency and enabling training with smaller batch sizes.
 EVA-CLIP~\cite{sun2023evaclip} enhances the training recipe with stronger vision and text encoders, achieving state-of-the-art zero-shot performance.
 ALIGN~\cite{ALIGN} scaled the training data with noisy image-text pairs.
+Recent work has also explored improving multimodal representations through caption adaptation and knowledge-enhanced supervision \cite{yanuka2025bridging}.
 More recent efforts include MetaCLIP~\cite{xu2024demystifying}, which introduces data curation algorithms for balanced training distributions, and SigLIP 2~\cite{tschannen2025siglip2}, which adds captioning-based pretraining and self-supervised losses.
+A recent work has also investigated improving the interpretability of vision-language models through structured semantic representations \cite{Yellinek20253VL}.